Surrogate Screening: Finding the Perfect Match

 Have you ever wondered about how we choose our surrogacy candidates?
-Our full-scale approach is beneficial for finding the perfect match with more success for a surrogate-parent based on their personality and preferences.
-Our thorough applicant screening process is one of the things that set us apart from other agencies in the United States.
+Our full-scale approach is beneficial for finding the perfect match with more success for a surrogate- intended parent based on their personality and preferences.
+As the best surrogacy agency, our thorough surrogate screening process is one of the things that set us apart from other agencies in the United States.

-This helps you find a Surrogate you are compatible with while enabling us to provide you with the best possible experience and maintain our position as leaders in the field and being considered the best surrogacy agency in the country.
+This helps you find a Surrogate you are compatible with.
+Additionally, it enables us to provide you with the best possible experience.
+This is how we ensure to maintain our position as leaders in the field and being considered the best surrogacy agency in the country.

-After a would-be gestational surrogate sends in her application, she is contacted for a phone interview.
+After a would-be gestational surrogate sends in her application, we contact her for a phone interview.
 She has to answer several questions on topics ranging from embryo transfer preferences to her religion.
 This will give us the chance to review the submitted application and find out her reason(s) for applying.
-The surrogacy applicant will also have the opportunity to ask any questions that she might have.
+The surrogacy applicant will also have the opportunity to ask any questions that she might have and find the initial details of becoming a surrogate.
 She will be provided with an overview of the forthcoming steps in the process.
-We tell her what to expect after she is paired with the intended parents.
+We will tell her what to expect after she is paired with the intended parents.

 Provided the phone call goes well, we will then ask the applicant and her partner to sign an agreement.
 Also, to sign a waiver, proclaiming that while we are helping make the surrogate’s journey easier.
 We are by no means her legal counsel.
 Each surrogate candidate is going to have her own legal counsel who will represent her during the process.

 After this comes a check-up of the criminal records of the applicant and the adults she lives with.
-We also obtain the prospective surrogate’s prenatal and delivery records, and a from her obstetrician or gynecologist, acknowledging that she’s a good fit for surrogacy.
+We also find out about the prospective surrogate’s prenatal and delivery records from her obstetrician or gynecologist, acknowledging that she’s suitable for surrogacy.
 The doctor’s report not only tells us whether there’s anything unusual in the candidate’s history like postpartum depression or gestational diabetes, but it also lets us know whether she had complied with the doctor’s recommendations and appointments in the past.

 Thanks to references, we get to discover things a surrogate applicant may not disclose about herself.
 We look whether she is financially and emotionally stable.
 These people also let us ascertain the kind of support the gestational surrogate is likely to have throughout her journey.